palladius/app-mod-workshop-set-by-step/workshop-steps/02-dockerize/README.md

 Then point your browser to that endpoint.
 * If localhost: open http://localhost:8080/
-* If cloud Shell, click on the button to expose local 8080 via proxy.
+* If cloud Shell, click on the button to expose local `8080` via proxy (button "Preview" -> "preview on port 8080").

 ## Does it run?